observing/balancerbattle/README.md

 `openssl s_client -connect server:ip` it was all good and used `RC4` by default which is really fast.

-Up next was HAproxy, it has the same performance profile as NGINX, but lower on the memory it only required 7MB of memory. ~~The biggest difference was when we tested with HTTPS.
+Up next was HAProxy, it has the same performance profile as NGINX, but lower on the memory it only required 7MB of memory. ~~The biggest difference was when we tested with HTTPS.
 It's was really slow and no where near the performance of Nginx.
 Hopefully this will be resolved as it's a development branch we are